Euroscepticism: Finland

 The largest Eurosceptic party in Finland is the Finns Party.
 In the European Parliament election, 2014, the Finns Party increased their vote share by 3% to 13%, adding a second MEP.
 With their 39 seats, the Finns Party are also the second-biggest party in the 200-seat Finnish Eduskunta.

-In Eurobarometer 77 (fieldwork in Spring 2012), 41% of Finns trusted the European Union (EU-27 average: 31%), 51% trusted The European Parliament (EU-27average: 40%), and 74% were in favour of the euro currency (EU-27 average: 52%).

 In the European Parliament election, 2019, the Finns Party increased their vote share slightly from 13% to 14% and retained their 2 seats.

 In its latest party platform written in 2019, the Finns Party is strongly opposed to further EU integration.
 The party proposes introducing a parallel currency within Finland in tandem with the Euro in order to phase out Finnish membership of the Eurozone and argues that while Finland is needed in the short-term in the European Parliament to defend Finland's interests, the country should also enact policies to help gradually withdraw Finland from the EU.
 During the 2018 Finnish presidential election, the Finns Party candidate Laura Huhtasaari stated that her campaign would support exiting the EU.

 France

 In France there are multiple parties that are Eurosceptic to different degrees, varying from advocating less EU intervention in national affairs, to advocating outright withdrawal from the EU and the Eurozone.
 These parties belong to all sides of the political spectrum, so the reasons for their Euroscepticism may differ.
 In the past many French people appeared to be uninterested in such matters, with only 40% of the French electorate voting in the 2009 European Parliament elections.

 Right-wing Eurosceptic parties include the Gaullist Debout la République, and Mouvement pour la France, which was part of Libertas, a pan-European Eurosceptic party.
 In the 2009 European Parliament elections, Debout la République received 1.8% of the national vote, and Libertas 4.8%.
 In a similar way to some moderate parties, the French right and far-right in general are naturally opposed to the EU, as they criticise France's loss of political and economic sovereignty to a supranational entity.
-Some of these hard Eurosceptic parties include the Popular Republican Union and formerly the Front National (FN).
+Some of these hard Eurosceptic parties include the Popular Republican Union and The Patriots and formerly the Front National (FN).
 Popular Republican Union seek France's withdrawal from the EU and the euro as well as France's withdrawal from NATO.
 The FN received 33.9% of the votes in the 2017 French presidential election, making it the largest Eurosceptic party in France.
 In June 2018, the National Front was renamed as National Rally (RN) and in 2019 dropped support for France leaving the European Union and the Eurozone from its manifesto, instead calling for "reform from within" the union.